Octopus120/testingPages/README.md

 ---

-*This testing page runs entirely client-side JavaScript and works perfectly with GitHub Pages.*
+*This testing page runs entirely client-side JavaScript and works perfectly with GitHub Pages.*# testingPages